Late-night talk show: 2009–present

 Jay Leno hosted his final episode of The Tonight Show on May 29, 2009, with his successor Conan O'Brien, and musician James Taylor as his guests.
 O'Brien took over hosting duties on The Tonight Show with Conan O'Brien the following Monday, June 1, 2009.

-In September 2009, Leno began hosting a new prime time talk show on NBC, The Jay Leno Show.
-It aired on weeknights at 10 p.m.
-ET/PT before late local news and The Tonight Show, and featured sketches and elements carried over from his tenure.
-The program faced dismal ratings, which also led to complaints from NBC affiliates that it was impacting the viewership of their late local newscasts.
+As part of an effort to keep Leno with the network, NBC subsequently premiered The Jay Leno Show in September 2009.
+The series aired on weeknights in prime time at 10 p.m.
+ET/PT, and featured a similar format to Leno's incarnation of The Tonight Show.
+The Jay Leno Show faced dismal ratings, which also led to complaints from NBC affiliates that it was impacting the viewership of their late local newscasts.

 On January 7, 2010, multiple media outlets reported that The Jay Leno Show would be moved to 11:35 p.m. and The Tonight Show with Conan O'Brien would be moved from 11:35 p.m. to 12:05 a.m. effective March 1, 2010, the first time in its history that the show would begin after midnight in the Eastern Time Zone.
 On January 12, 2010, O'Brien publicly announced in an open letter that he intended to leave NBC if it moved The Tonight Show to any timeslot after midnight in order to accommodate The Jay Leno Show at 11:35 p.m.
 ET.
 He felt it would damage the show's legacy, as it had always started after the late local news since it began in 1954.

 After several days of negotiations, O'Brien reached a settlement with NBC that allowed him to leave The Tonight Show on January 22, 2010, ending his affiliation with NBC after 22 years.
 Leno began his second tenure as host of The Tonight Show on March 1, 2010, after the 2010 Winter Olympics, but only after major controversy.
 Leno's second Tonight iteration was taped at NBC's Studio 11 in Burbank, the former home of The Jay Leno Show, with a modified version of that show's set.
 After leaving NBC, O'Brien began hosting his new late night talk show, Conan, on TBS on November 8, 2010, after the non-compete clause in his NBC contract had lapsed.